David Zubik: Pennsylvania grand jury report

 In August 2018, Pennsylvania Attorney General Josh Shapiro published a grand jury report on sexual abuse committed by Catholic clergy in six dioceses in the state, including the Diocese of Pittsburgh.
 Zubik apologized for the abuse in Pittsburgh that was detailed in the report, "In the name of the Church of Pittsburgh, and in my own name, and in the name of my predecessors, we are sorry.
 I am sorry."
 Zubik also stated that the details of the report disgusted him.
 He offered to apologize in person to victims, but acknowledged that apologies would not be enough.

-The grand jury report found that when Zubik was director of clergy personnel in the early 1990s, he knew about allegations of sexual abuse against minors made against Reverend Ernest Paone, but did not contact law enforcement.
+The grand jury report found that when Zubik was director of clergy personnel in the early 1990s, he knew about allegations of sexual abuse against minors made against Ernest Paone, but did not contact law enforcement.
 Instead, Zubik concealed the allegations in the diocesan confidential files.
 In response, Zubik said that neither he or Wuerl attempted to cover up sexual abuse allegations:The Diocese of Pittsburgh is not the church described in the report.
 That means that the report ignores 30 years of reforms and actions to protect children and identify and remove abusing priests from ministry." ...
 "The truth is that 90 percent of the incidents of abuse occurred before 1990, and the efforts we have made to protect children—such as turning over allegations to law enforcement, creating the first Independent Review Board and training more than 70,000 people on how to look for and report abuse—have significantly reduced the incidents of abuse.